 To paraphrase Han Solo, movies from the seventies don’t look like much, but they’ve got it where it counts.
-And if that intro seems incongruous, well, it is but it isn’t.
-For let’s face it, Star Wars — much as I loved it — is more or less responsible for ushering in the era of movies that look like a lot, but don’t have it where it counts.
+If that intro seems incongruous, well, it is but it isn’t.
+For let’s face it, Star Wars—much as I loved it—is more or less responsible for ushering in the era of movies that look like a lot, but don’t have it where it counts.

 The Last Run (1971) is a solid, unassuming European crime thriller that spins its simple story into something memorable.
 Harry Garmes (George C. Scott), a retired getaway driver living a peaceful life in a Portuguese fishing village, is lured out of retirement to perform one last job: delivering mafia killer Paul Rickard (Tony Musante) to France.
 But there’s a hitch: Rickard wants to pick up his girlfriend Claudie (Trish Van Devere) along the way.
 This is the first of many unexpected twists in the journey, which escalates from a milk run into a desperate fight for survival.